patrickingle/phpdesktop-wordpress-sqlite/README.md

 # Usage

+1. Download phpdesktop-msie.zip and extract in the same folder
-1. double click phpdesktop-msie.exe file
+2. Double click phpdesktop-msie.exe to launch
-2. Scroll down to Log In link and click link.
+3. Scroll down to Log In link and click link.
-3. Use the userid: admin and password: password
+4. Use the userid: admin and password: password

 # References